Medicaid General Information

 - SSI Related – For adults who are aged, certified blind or certified disabled and can be either fully eligible or eligible with a spend down.

-- Adults – Single/childless couples (ages 21 to 65) can only be eligible for Medicaid
+- Adults – Single/childless couples (ages 21 to 65) may be eligible for Medicaid

 General Eligibility Guidelines